Graviton-Code-Editor/remote-plugin/readme.md

 Contributions are welcomed!

 ## 🕹 Developing
-Clone the repo to the desired .graviton2/plugins:
+Clone the repo to your .graviton2/plugins:
 ```shell
 git clone https://github.com/Graviton-Code-Editor/remote-plugin.git
 ```